Sonali1554/trademarkia_semantic_search_AI-Assignment/README.md

 This endpoint clears all cache entries and resets the statistics.

-8. Docker Support   {##Bonus Dockerisation task}
+## 8. Docker Support   {Bonus Dockerisation task}

-The project includes a Dockerfile, allowing the entire application to be containerized.

-This ensures the service can run consistently across different environments.
+The project includes a Dockerfile, allowing the entire application to be containerized.This ensures the service can run consistently across different environments.

 ## Running with Docker